addshore/twilio-boaty/README.md

 Thus the main application is in `src/welcome.js` with a simple fallback handler of `src/fallback.js`.

+Mocking exists by default, you can find mock data in the `./mock` directory.
+In order to get coordinates, an `inreachlink.com` http call is made.
+Some commands then also make use of other services, such as openweathermap.org.

+The InReach link `inreachlink.com/3JXBF7Z` already has mock data added for it.
+So use this for testing pourposes.

 ### CLI

 All commands can be run locally via the CLI.

-Some commands require coordinates, which will be retrieved from the Garmin InReach link.
-You can use  inreachlink.com/3JXBF7Z which is a location in Brest, France for testing pourposes.

 Examples: